Top Rated Tourist Sites in South West of France

 Arcachon town was transformed in the middle of the 19th century from a fishers' village into an elegant marine resort by two businessmen, Emile and Isaac Pereire, who created the so called "Winter City" a district intended to be a true open sky sanatorium (the Pereires also extended the railroad from Bordeaux to Arcachon in order to facilitate the tourist influx).

 The written history of Belvès starts in the 9th century - even though the region was inhabited since antiquity - when a monastery is built of the site of the actual Notre Dame de Montcuq church.
 In the 11th century the village is fortified - from the old fortifications there still exist one of the gates and the tower...

 The first one is a natural monument and more known: it is the Cirque de Gavarnie.

 The Cirque of Gavarnie is one of the most beautiful sites of the Pyrenees.
 It is a 6km in diameter and up to 1500 meters...

 Collioure Castle And Village

 Between 1276 and 1344 the castle was the residence of the Kings of Majorca.
-During this period the castle is extended and enhanced.
-In 1345 the castle is taken by the king of Aragon Pedro IV starting at that moment until 1642 when the Spanish occupation ends is little by little changed from a royal residence into a fortress.
-In 1642...
+During this period the castle was extended and enhanced.
+In 1345 the castle was taken over by the king of Aragon Pedro IV.
+Starting from that time and until 1642 when the Spanish occupation ended the castle was little by little changed from a royal residence into...

 Condom and Flaran Abbey